 Of course, there are many other ways to use daily writing prompts in the classroom.
 Some teachers check journal writing and work on polishing skills.
 Others leave decisions about the direction and flow of student journals up to the students.

 You could also use these writing prompts in literacy stations, as part of Daily Five, as test prep or as homework.
-See our full range here.
+See our full range of reading & writing resources here.

 Digital Writing Prompts

 Go paperless with our Digital Writing Prompts Bundle!
 Encourage independence with this easy to use writing activity pack featuring 200 writing prompts.
 This Google Resource will have your students writing using Google Slides in no time!

 This Digital Writing Prompts Bundle features the following products:

 - Narrative Digital Writing Prompts for Google Drive®